Packer QEMU: Building Ubuntu 20.04/22.04/24.04 VM images

 hostname: ubuntu

-We also need some SSH configuration in user-data.
-First you should ensure that SSH server is installed and enabled and allows password logins:
+We also need to ensure that SSH server is installed and enabled and allows password logins:

 ssh: